 Flare Gases Aren’t Just Waste

 As alternatives to flaring, several pathways have been identified for the use of natural/flare gases in driving economic growth.
-They can be converted to electricity, or purified and stored up for industrial and domestic purposes.
+They can be converted to electricity or purified and stored up for industrial and domestic purposes.
 After launching the Nigerian Gas Flare Commercialisation Programme in 2016, the federal government declared that the new body would help meet its 2020 flare-out target by exploring these alternatives.

 However, an investigation by On Our Radar, a London based non-profit, revealed that rather than reduce, the number of flares in the country increased in the two years that followed.
 This may have resulted from government’s hesitation to bear the upfront implications of commercialisation.
 Government’s revenue largely depends on oil sales.
 A fair share of Nigeria’s oil fields, meanwhile, has associated gases.
 Any effective commercialisation or flaring ban will require investments in new institutions and facilities, and this will initially reduce the revenue generated from oil.
 This is the risk the Nigerian government may not be willing to take.

-Nigeria, today, ranks among the seven countries that flare the most gas globally, and the Niger Delta is the most polluted region in the world.
+Nigeria today ranks among the seven countries that flare the most gas globally, and the Niger Delta is the most polluted region in the world.

 To What End?

 The initial glee over the prospects of basic amenities deflated as oil companies failed in their moral obligations to atone Ebedei community with strides of tangible social and economic development.
 For over 15 years of their presence, not a single hospital has been delivered.
 The only health centre also lacks facilities.
 There has been no blink of electric light for over one year.
 Everyone wakes and sleeps in the dark.
-The soil, too, is now so poor that young people have to flee to farm elsewhere.
+The soil is now so poor that young people flee to farm elsewhere.

 Above all, the trademark rural life of love and unity seems to be under threat in Ebedei as oil companies deploy a divide-and-conquer strategy to advance certain objectives.
 “They will give some people money and still be the one to leak the secret, just to cause a problem here and there,” Nwajeli reveals.

 Fear in the Air